octopus-foundation/backend-cookbook/relational-databases/relational-databases.md

 )
 ```

-But how to maintain opt types and be sure of their ids?
+But how do we maintain opt types and be sure of their ids?
 There are two ways:

-1. describe them in protobuf and share this protobuf across projects:
+1. Describe them in a protobuf and share this protobuf across projects:

 ```protobuf
 enum UserOptType {